shekeriev/suse-tu/virtual-machines/README.md

 - Hardware and Software Requirements
 - Virtual Machines Repository
 - Hypervisor Instructions
+- Troubleshooting

+The most up to date version of this document can be found here: <https://github.com/shekeriev/suse-tu/tree/main/virtual-machines>

 ## Hardware and Software Requirements
 Your hardware is expected to meet the following requirements:
-- An Intel or AMD-based CPU capable of virtualization
+- 64-bit Intel or AMD-based CPU capable of virtualization
-- At least 4 GB of RAM
+- at least 4 GB of RAM
-- At least 10 GB of free hard disk space
+- at least 10 GB of free hard disk space

-In terms of software, you must have installed a recent version of **one** of the following virtualization solutions:
+In terms of software, you must be working on a recent version of Windows 10/11, macOS, or Linux distribution.
+In addition, you must have installed a recent version of **one** of the following virtualization solutions:
-- Microsoft Hyper-V - free addition to Windows.
-More information on how to activate it can be found here: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v
+- **Microsoft Hyper-V** - a free addition to Windows (1).
+More information on how to activate it can be found here: <https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v>
-- Oracle VirtualBox - free solution that can be installed on both Windows and most Linux distributions.
-Can be downloaded from here: https://www.virtualbox.org/
+- **Oracle VirtualBox** - a free solution that can be installed on both Windows and most Linux distributions.
+Can be downloaded from here: <https://www.virtualbox.org/>
-- VMware Workstation - has free (WMware Workstation Player) and paid (WMware Workstation Pro) version.
+- **VMware Workstation** - has free (***WMware Workstation Player***) and paid (***WMware Workstation Pro***) version.
 There is an option for a trial period of 30 days.
-Can be downloaded from here: https://www.vmware.com/products/workstation-pro.html
+Can be downloaded from here: <https://www.vmware.com/products/workstation-pro.html>

+*(1) Hyper-V role is available and supported only on Windows Pro, Enterprise, and Education editions.*

+In general, if you are wondering which one to select, go for Oracle VirtualBox.
+It is simple, free, and offers broad support for both host and guest operating systems.

 ## Virtual Machines Repository
-Virtual machine templates can be downloaded from here: https://zahariev.pro/go/suse-tu
+Virtual machine templates can be downloaded from here: <https://zahariev.pro/go/suse-tu>

-Each template file's name follows this structure **xx-opensuse-leap-15.3[-gnome].yyy**.
-Where ***xx*** is the type of the virtualization solution and yyy is the type of the file - either *zip* or *ova*.
+Each template file's name follows this structure ***xx-opensuse-leap-15.3[-gnome].yyy***.
+Where ***xx*** is the type of the virtualization solution and ***yyy*** is the type of the file - either ***zip*** or ***ova***.

 There are three sets of templates - one for every supported virtualization solution.
 They can be distinguished by the first two letters:
-- **hv** stands for Microsoft Hyper-V
+- **hv** stands for **Microsoft Hyper-V**
-- **vb** stands for Oracle VirtualBox
+- **vb** stands for **Oracle VirtualBox**
-- **vm** stands for VMware Workstation
+- **vm** stands for **VMware Workstation**

 Furthermore, for every solution, there are two different versions - one without a desktop environment (text-only mode) and one with a desktop environment (GNOME).